taed2-2425q1-gced-upc/TAED2_Mates/docs/Dataset_card.md

 ### Supported Tasks and Leaderboards

+The Stanford Dogs Dataset is primarily designed for fine-grained image classification tasks, specifically aimed at dog breed recognition.
+Below are the key supported tasks associated with this dataset:

+- **Dog Breed Classification**: The primary task is to classify images into one of the 120 dog breeds.
+This involves identifying the specific breed of a dog based on its visual features.

+- **Fine-Grained Image Categorization**: Beyond general classification, the dataset supports the challenge of fine-grained categorization, where models must distinguish between visually similar breeds.

+- **Transfer Learning Benchmarking**: The dataset serves as a benchmark for evaluating the effectiveness of transfer learning techniques, particularly for models pre-trained on large datasets like ImageNet.

+#### Leaderboards

+The Stanford Dogs Dataset is often used in competitions and benchmarks to encourage advancements in model performance.
+Participants can submit their model predictions and compete for the best accuracy scores on the following leaderboards:

+- **Kaggle Competitions**: Various competitions hosted on Kaggle utilize the Stanford Dogs Dataset, where data scientists and machine learning practitioners can showcase their models and approaches.
-This dataset can be used in various models which perform an image classification task.
-It is important to mention that it was found in Kaggle's [Playground Prediction Competition](https://www.kaggle.com/competitions/dog-breed-identification/overview), which was held from September 29th 2017 to February 28th 2018.
+  - It is important to mention that the dataset for this prject was found in Kaggle's [Playground Prediction Competition](https://www.kaggle.com/competitions/dog-breed-identification/overview), which was held from September 29th 2017 to February 28th 2018.
 7,525 entrants, 1,405 participants, 1,280 teams and 8,708 submission are some of the most relevant details of this competition as well as the models used: ```mobilenet_v2``` from Google and ```resent_50``` from TensorFlow.
+- **Academic Challenges**: Research challenges in fine-grained visual categorization frequently feature this dataset, providing a platform for academic contributions and innovations in image classification techniques.

+For up-to-date information on current leaderboards and challenges, participants can refer to the dataset's homepage and related repositories.

 ### Languages
 American English